YarboJanks/buffered.io/source/_posts/2013-12-27-3-months-of-meterpreter.markdown

 If you have suggestions, let's hear them!
 Even better, submit a PR, and to encourage you:

-> I will personally send a quality, quintessentially Australian fluffy crocodile toy via snail-mail to the first non-Rapid7 person who submits a pull request with a non-trivial fix or contribution to Meterpreter.
+> I will personally send a quality, quintessentially Australian fluffy crocodile toy via snail-mail to the first non-Rapid7 person who submits a pull request with a non-trivial fix or contribution to Meterpreter and have it merged into master.

 That's right, you could be a winner of some Oz awesome!
 So get coding, it's not that hard... any more!